 If you are attempting to boot a Mac with an Apple T2 controller chip (e.g. a 2018 MacBook Pro or an iMac Pro) from your CCC bootable backup, be sure to change your Mac's External Boot policy to allow booting from an external hard drive.
 Apple describes the procedure in this Apple Kbase article, but the steps are:

-- Restart your Mac while holding down Command(⌘)+R
+- Restart your Mac while holding down Command(⌘) and the "R" keys.

 - Choose Startup Security Utility from the Utilities menu in the menu bar (see this screenshot for clarification)